-In its new war against Kachin resistance forces, Burma’s regime has deliberately targeted civilians with killings, torture and cheap generic viagra usa sexual violence, displacing over 25,000 people during the past four months.
+In its new war against Kachin resistance forces, Burma’s regime has deliberately targeted civilians with killings, torture and sexual violence, displacing over 25,000 people during the past four months.

-Thousands of villagers from Kutkai have been displaced in recent weeks, but denied refuge in China and unable to access camps in KIA-controlled areas of wow it's great beta blockers and levitra Kachin State, have dispersed to towns, other villages and generic levitra in india jungle hiding sites.
+Thousands of villagers from Kutkai have been displaced in recent weeks, but denied refuge in China and unable to access camps in KIA-controlled areas of Kachin State, have dispersed to towns, other villages and jungle hiding sites.

-Over 25,000 villagers already sheltering in makeshift camps along the Kachin-China border are facing severe shortages of food and medicine, as the generic levitra soft tabs regime has blocked agencies working officially inside Burma from assisting them.
+Over 25,000 villagers already sheltering in makeshift camps along the Kachin-China border are facing severe shortages of food and medicine, as the regime has blocked agencies working officially inside Burma from assisting them.
 Appeals to foreign governments to address this humanitarian crisis have so far fallen on deaf ears.

 “It was “wait and see” that let the regime start this new war against the Kachin.
 It is “wait and see” that is letting them carry on attacking women and children.
 “Wait and see” is a death sentence for us,” said Shirley Seng.